Bilboa to Barcelona, Spain

 Peregrino, or "pilgrim", is at the heart of

 SDI is pleased to invite you on a pilgrimage to Spain in the footsteps of St. Ignatius.
-This Pilgrimage will follow the newly designed “Ignatian Camino,” or Ignatian Way from June 18th to the 28th, 2020.
+This Pilgrimage will follow the newly designed “Ignatian Camino,” or Ignatian Way from September 3-13, 2021.

 St. Ignatius knew himself as a pilgrim, with God as his companion.
 As a pilgrim he was led on his way to a deeper relationship with God.
 This grace Ignatius received is intended for all those who follow the Ignatian way, his camino, the spirituality of St. Ignatius.

 Pilgrims may choose to pray selections from the Spiritual Exercises composed by Ignatius during this time.
 As we pass through many sacred locations, we will experience, in a new way, the life of Ignatius and the scriptures he pondered.
 While we desire a felt experience of God in prayer and a meaningful journey of faith at Ignatian shrines, we also hope to have a sense of peace and joy, gifts historically received during pilgrimages.